-In April 2013, Ribble Trust teamed up with Natural England’s Catchment Sensitive Farming team is now entering it’s sixth year.
-During that time we have delivered advice and training in the Ribble Catchment in order to reduce the amount of diffuse pollution entering rivers from farms with a view to improving bathing water standards and water quality for shellfish at the coast.
+Our collaborative programme with Natural England’s Catchment Sensitive Farming team is now entering it’s sixth year.
+During that time we have delivered advice and training to well over 50 farms the Ribble Catchment in order to reduce the amount of diffuse pollution entering rivers, with a view to improving bathing water standards and water quality for shellfish at the coast.

-Using the Environment Agency’s Ribble Faecal Indicator Organism Budget Study, priority areas were identified.
-Ribble Trust’s target area was in addition to those being covered by Natural England, demonstrating that working together can have a greater impact and achieve more positive results on a wider scale.
+Using our GIS database, we are prioritising farms around the Clitheroe area in addition to those being covered Natural England, demonstrating that working together can have a greater impact and achieve more positive results on a wider scale.

 - Excluding livestock from rivers and streams to prevent direct faecal matter inputs

 - Improving farm infrastructure to reduce faecal matter runoff from farmyards and fields

 Further engagement was achieved through the publication of the Water Friendly Farming Guide, which is distributed at events and local agricultural shows throughout the duration of the project.

 The project has vastly benefited local farmers, providing them with the knowledge they require to ensure that their practices are not damaging to the water environment.
 Ribble Trust has equally benefited from engaging with farmers, building up relationships and trust that has resulted in a waiting list of landowners wanting to undertake works that improve both their farms and adjacent watercourses.

 The need for farmers and landowners to consider the impact of farm management practice is becoming ever more significant.
 On the 2nd April 2018, ‘new’ rules for farmers and land managers to prevent water pollution were introduced by the government.